-If you work in a manual trade and your hands are irritated then the protective barrier can be broken.
+If you work in a manual trade and your hands are irritated, then the protective barrier can be broken.
 Harmful substances can accumulate and cause sore and inflamed skin and long-term health can be affected.
-Skin disease can be incapacitating for the sufferer, meaning that work becomes difficult and livelihoods put in jeopardy.
+Skin disease can be incapacitating for the sufferer, working becomes difficult and livelihoods are put in jeopardy.

-There are common signs of skin problems to look for on your hands such as dryness, redness, cracking or swelling of the hands and fingers as well as blisters, flaking and itching.
+There are common signs of skin problems to look for on your hands.
+Check for dryness, redness, cracking or swelling of the hands and fingers, as well as blisters, flaking and itching.
 Workers can develop these symptoms as they come into direct contact with substances commonly used on site.
-If you are immersing your hands in liquids, or getting them splashed on a regular basis then your hands may suffer.
+If you are immersing your hands in liquids, or getting them splashed on a regular basis, then your hands may suffer.
 Contact with contaminated tools or surfaces can also lead to harmful substances landing on the skin, causing a problem.

-For heating and plumbing installers for example, avoiding contact with filth can be impossible.
-Washing your hands is the most obvious way to get rid of potentially harmful substances but more often than not, there is no access to cleaning facilities.
+For heating and plumbing installers, for example, avoiding contact with filth can be impossible.
+Washing your hands is the most obvious way to get rid of potentially harmful substances.
+However, more often than not, there is no access to cleaning facilities.
 Even when water and soap are readily available, they just won’t shift the majority of modern construction and maintenance products.

 Avoid, Protect, Check

-The HSE advises workers to use the ‘APC’ approach when it comes to looking after your hands, which stands for Avoid, Protect and Check.
+The HSE advises workers to use the ‘APC’ (Avoid, Protect and Check) approach when it comes to looking after your hands.
 Logically therefore, you should avoid direct contact between unprotected hands and substances, products and wet work where this is sensible and practical.
-You should also protect the skin as avoiding contact will not always be possible, and check your hands for the first signs of itchy, dry or red skin.
+You should also protect the skin as avoiding contact will not always be possible.
+Always check your hands for the first signs of itchy, dry or red skin.

 For some people, gloves might be the answer.
 But for many jobs, gloves are simply not suitable, and for some heating and plumbing installers, the gloves themselves can cause problems.
 Uriticaria can be a reaction to gloves and can cause an almost immediate raised, itchy rash that can also cause tingling and burning.
 For those times when gloves cannot be used, again quick removal of the irritants is the only solution.
 These type of workers need a hand cleaning wipe that’s going to get rid of the mess first time, allowing them to just crack on.
 Furthermore, these wipes must be preservative free as some wipes contain an ingredient that is an irritant too.

 Silicone and PU foam, for instance, are nasty products to get on your fingers and skin and are difficult to get off yourself and bathroom and kitchen surfaces.
 Using the 4×4 Heavy-Duty Big Wipes to clear up the occasional spill will not only get your hands clean of these repellent substances, but your tools too.
-The ‘one wipe and it’s gone’ biodegradable formula also ensures the removal of paint and varnishes, adhesives, oil, sealants and general grime from hands, tools and surfaces.
+The biodegradable formula also ensures the removal of paint and varnishes, PU foam, adhesives, oil, sealants and general grime.

-If a heating and plumbing installer is concerned that they may have a skin problem, they should always visit their GP for advice and treatment if needed.
+If a heating and plumbing installer believes they may have a skin problem, they should always visit their GP.
 But, as the HSE advises, protection is an important step to preventing problems from occurring.
-Therefore wipes might well be the answer to protecting the most important tools of all – your hands.
+Therefore Big Wipes may well be the answer to protecting the most important tools of all – your hands.